The 6 best mattress toppers I've tested – offering comfort, cushioning, and value for money

 -

-The first thing I realised when we began testing mattress toppers is that most toppers are designed to add cushioning and soften up a firm bed.
-If you're looking for the reverse – to add some extra firmness to a mattress that's too soft – this can prove a trickier search.
+Most toppers are designed to add cushioning and soften up a firm bed.
+If you're looking for the reverse – to add some extra firmness to a mattress that's too soft – this can prove a much trickier search.
+That's why the IKEA NISSEHOLM mattress topper is a rare find as it's a much firmer mattress topper than most we've tested.

 Even better, as a hot sleeper, I didn't find myself overheating on this foam layer.
-The bed did feel marginally warmer than when I slept on my wool-filled mattress without it, but I certainly didn't overheat in the same way I have on memory foam toppers.
+My bed felt marginally warmer than when I slept on my wool-filled mattress without it, but I certainly didn't overheat in the same way I have on memory foam toppers.

-The fact you can remove the topper's cover and machine wash it at 60°c is another bonus, especially for those with allergies.
-The only bugbear I encountered was the fact the topper doesn't have elasticated straps to attach it to the mattress, although its anti-slip cover did stay in place well under my fitted sheet.
-Had I been using a flat sheet, however, I do wonder if it might move about more.
+The only bugbear is the fact the topper doesn't have elasticated straps to attach it to the mattress, although its anti-slip cover did stay in place well under my fitted sheet.
+And, there's no sleep trial.

 Best mattress topper for side sleepers